Annual Reporting Measures

 - 2018-19 Ability of completers to be hired

 - 2017-18 Ability of completers to be hired

 - 2016-17 Ability of completers to be hired

 University Career Services Post Graduate Survey Report

 c) The ORU Career Services department collects data for graduates each year.
 Data are based on those graduates who participate in the survey.
-Thirty-six graduates participated in the 2016-17 survey.
+Forty-four graduates participated in the 2017-18 survey.
 Aggregate data are provided for the EPP, as well as, data are disaggregated by individual programs, both at the initial and advanced.
-Of the 36 graduates reporting, 0% were still seeking employment, resulting in a 100% placement rate for the COE graduate and undergraduate candidates.
-94% had accepted employment and 6% were continuing education.
+Of the 39 (88.6%) graduates reporting, 0% were still seeking employment six months after graduation, resulting in a 100% placement rate for the COE graduate and undergraduate candidates.
+94.8% were employed and 2.6% were attending graduate school.